 Vienna is the capital of Austria and located in the east of the country.
 Almost 2 million people live here, but you wouldn’t think it.
 The city retains the feel of a large town, despite its size.
 Part of that is down to the numerous parks, woodlands, and other open and green spaces.

-Global urban indexes tend to put Vienna near the top, thanks to the excellent public services (particularly public transport and health), accessibility, economic success, low crime, and the wide range of leisure and cultural activities available.
-It’s not perfect, but there are worse places to live.
+Global urban rankings tend to put Vienna near the top, thanks to the excellent public services (particularly public transport and health), accessibility, economic success, low crime, and the wide range of leisure and cultural activities available.
+The city’s not perfect, but there are worse places to live!

 Vienna owes its size (and much of its beauty) to the legacy of the Habsburg dynasty that ruled over large areas of Europe for many centuries.
-Vienna sat at the centre of Habsburg authority for hundreds of years.
+Vienna sat at the centre of Habsburg authority for almost all that period.

 Monumental buildings and great art abound because various Emperors, Empresses, and aristocrats constantly engaged in a game of one-upmanship in architecture and interior decoration.